Saurabh-Rai-tech/INTERACTIVE-QUIZ-APPLICATION/README.md

 INTERN ID:CT04DG1385

-DOMAIN:FRONT END DEVELOPMENT
+DOMAIN:FRONT END WEB DEVELOPMENT

 DURATION: 4 WEEKS

 MENTOR: NEELA SANTOSH

-## PROJECT: Real-Time Chat Application
+## PROJECT: Interactive Quiz Application

 ### TOOLS & TECHNOLOGIES USED
 Welcome to the Interactive Quiz Application – a simple yet powerful web-based quiz platform built entirely with HTML, CSS, and JavaScript.
 This application was developed using Visual Studio Code (VS Code) and is designed to deliver a seamless and engaging experience for users who want to test their knowledge in a fun and interactive way.